svekeman/ays9/docs/gettingstarted/portal.md

 prefab.apps.portal.install()
 ```

-This will install and start the AYS Portal on port 8200: http://<Zero-Tier-IP-address>:8200/.
+This will install and start the AYS Portal on port 8200, as pre-configured in `/optvar/cfg/portals/main/config.yaml`, which is the configuration common to all portals using the JumpScale Portal Framework of your JumpScale environment.
+See [AYS Portal Configuration](../AYS-Portal/README.md) for more details.

 When attaching to the main TMUX session, you'll see that two additional TMUX windows have been added, one for MongoDB and another one for the Portal:
 ```shell